ibm-cloud-docs/BlockStorage/configure-iscsi-cloudlinux.md

    ```
    {: pre}

-4. Discover the device by using the Target IP address that was obtained from the {{site.data.keyword.slportal}}.
+4. Discover the device by using the Target IP address that was obtained from the {{site.data.keyword.cloud_notm}} console.

      A. Run the discovery against the iSCSI array.
        ```